GramakovS/twitch-channel-points-collector/README.md

  - You will see your extension icon in the browser bar.
  - You can click on the icon - your popup.html will appear.
  - You can open Twitch - and the scripts will start working automatically on the site.

+#### ❗️ Note: If at the time of installing the extension you were watching some broadcast on Twitch, you will need to reload your browser for it to work correctly